yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 no such word “amn’t”.
 It should be written as
 “aren’t I” which means “am I not”.

-# # RULE 71: Certain words like “Seldom, barely, hardly, scarcely, never” often define a
+# RULE 71: Certain words like “Seldom, barely, hardly, scarcely, never” often define a

 negative meaning to the statement, thus these should be followed by a positive question tag.

 .

-## Examples
+Examples:-
 He seldom comes to my house, does he?
 [Positive question tag for a negative statement]